 I live and make pots in Asti, California.
 All my cups, bowls and pitchers are wheel-thrown and altered using a foot-powered treadle wheel.
 I use high-fire stoneware for durability and aesthetics.
 My glazes are made from raw materials.
 I fire the pots in a soda-kiln that creates a volatile atmosphere, where soda ash combusts with flame and the path of the fire leaves patterns across the exteriors of the pots.
 In a manner of speaking, the surface of each of these pots tell the story of the fire itself.

 Tony Natsoulas has been working as a professional artist specializing in ceramic sculpture since receiving his Masters of Fine Art degree in 1985 at the University of California, Davis.
 His main interest has been large-scale figurative ceramic sculpture with a flair for camp.
 In undergraduate and graduate school, Natsoulas was fortunate to have studied with world-renowned UC-Davis funk art professor Robert Arneson.
 Natsoulas's pieces are in galleries and museums around the world.
-For the past 7 years he has been Exhibition Coordinator of the Gallery at Blue Line Arts.
+His commissioned work includes several public and private sculptures in bronze, fiberglass and ceramic.
+Natsoulas maintains a studio in Sacramento, CA.

 There is something mystical about a box.
 It is a special place where you can escape, your own small little world.
 It is where your treasures, your secrets are put on hold until the next visit.
 It is your private place, for you to share, if you wish.
 A box arouses your curiosity.
 The Mystery is unveiled when you lift the lid, the story is told.I like to make my boxes interesting with different textures, handles and glaze designs; I use the "Raku" firing technique, which gives my pieces an earthy and rustic look.
 They are each one of a kind.